kerwitz/just-slide/README.md

 just-slide is a very basic approach to a slider component that does not require jQuery or any other dependency.

-# Basic usage
+## Basic usage
 1. Grab the [current release](https://github.com/kerwitz/just-slide/releases) or install using bower:

    `bower install just-slide`
-2. Include the needed files in your html file.
+2. Include the needed files in your html file:

    ```html
    <!-- include the styling in the head. -->
    <link rel="stylesheet" href="lib/just-slide/css/just-slide.min.css">
    <!-- include the Javascript in the body. -->
    <script src="lib/just-slide/js/just-slide.min.js"></script>
    ```
-3. Mark up your slider.
+3. Mark up your slider:

    ```html
    <section id="slider">
        <button>&larr; Previous child</button>